Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 You only need the right coop size that accommodates your chickens, and you are good to go.

 There you have the dimensions and sizes of significant categories of chickens that you are likely to keep.
-Choose what is appropriate for you and start your first flock as soon as possible.
+Choose what is appropriate for you and start your first flock immediately.